patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ### With filters

-The ToolbarFilter component expects a consumer managed list of applied filters and a delete chip handler to be passed as props.
-Pass a deleteChipGroup prop to provide both a handler and visual styling to remove all chips in a group.
-Then the rendering of chips will be handled responsively by the Toolbar
+You can add filters to a toolbar to let users filter the content that a toolbar manages.
+When a toolbar is filtered, it will expand in height to make space for a row of filter chips and a "Clear all filters" button.
+Upon clearing the applied filters, the toolbar will return to its default height.

-When filters are applied, the toolbar will expand in height to make space for a row of filter chips.
-Upon clearing the applied filters, the toolbar will collapse to its default height.
+The `<ToolbarFilter>` component expects applied filters and a delete chip handler to be passed in as properties.
+Pass in a `deleteChipGroup` property to close the entire chip group.
+Once close, the rendering of chips will be handled responsively by the toolbar.

 ```ts file="./ToolbarWithFilters.tsx"